3 Tips for Dipping Your Toes Into Open Water Swimming

 You should, because open water swimming in the Pacific Northwest, whether in Seattle’s Lake Washington or the Willamette River in Portland, can also be refreshing, invigorating and a whole lot of fun.

-“Swimming in the lake is one million times better than the pool,” says Emily Lang, a lifelong swimmer who offers training and coaching through Seattle Open Water.
+“Swimming in the lake is one million times better than the pool,” says Emily Lang, a lifelong swimmer and trainer.
 “To be outside having a natural experience is so much nicer.”

 Open water swimming’s not as straightforward as a dip in the local pool.
 There’s cloudy water and currents to swim through, boats to watch out for and physical limits to be aware of.
 There may also be a little bit of fear to overcome.